Support the AMA Motorcycle Hall of Fame

-The 2021 raffle bike, a 1975 BMW R90/6, was tastefully restored and freshly painted in a stunning Monza Blue, a period-correct color for the model.
+A 1975 BMW R90/6 was tastefully restored and freshly painted in a stunning Monza Blue, a period-correct color for the model.
 One of the world’s first real sport-tourers, the R90/6 featured BMW’s legendary 900cc opposed-twin engine and a stylish R90S fairing that completed its retro-’70s look.

 Lords of the Board Track Custom Motorcycle